bidstack-group/pubguard-sdk-android/README.md

 # Getting Started

-The following instructions will enable you to get the Pubguard library running on your Android app.
+The following instructions will enable you to get the Pubguard framework running on your Android app.
 - iOS instructions can be found [here](https://github.com/bidstack-group/pubguard-sdk-ios)
 - Unity instructions can be found [here](https://github.com/bidstack-group/pubguard-unity-plugin)

 ## Prerequisites

-Before installing the Pubguard library you will need an API key which is available through your Pubguard account.
+Before installing the Pubguard framework you will need an API key which is available through your Pubguard account.
 To retrieve an API key, please access http://dashboard.pubguard.com or email support@pubguard.com.
 The key is used in both the iOS and Android installations.
 Please note that separate keys are used for Android Google Play and iOS installations.
 If you do not have a Pubguard account, please sign up on https://pubguard.com/

 ## Requirements